saadbadreddine/sefactory-fsw-final-project/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [Firebase Cloud FireStore](https://firebase.google.com/docs/firestore).
+Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.
+- This project uses the [Firebase Cloud Messaging](https://firebase.google.com/docs/firestore).
+Using FCM, you can notify a client app that new email or other data is available to sync.
+You can send notification messages to drive user re-engagement and retention.

 <br><br>
 <img src="./readme/title5.svg"/>